OsomePteLtd/principles/src/backend.md

 1. Use the Event Bus for asynchronous communication between services.

-1. Bear in mind that you could receive an outdated message if the first attempt to process it fails.
+1. Bear in mind that you could receive an outdated message.
 So you can safely use only immutable data (such `id`) from a message.
-Always fetch the actual data before using it.
+Always fetch actual data before using it.

-1. There is one exception - you can use a `snapshot` and `previousVersion` for filtering events.
+1. There is one exception - you can use `snapshot` and `previousVersion` to make a decision about fast exit from an event handler before fetching actual data (e.g. you may need only RAF documents and should ignore other types of documents).

 1. Don't use as a `snapshot` a full entity model (e.g. `Document`).
-Use a special `snapshot` model only with fields that are necessary for event filtering (e.g. `DocumentSnapshot`).
+Use a special snapshot-model only with fields that are necessary for event filtering (e.g. `DocumentSnapshot`).

    SDK: